Aditya5191/WoodFISH_sim/README.md

 -------- USER GUIDE ----------

 build the packages first
+(only if you're making any new packages or changing any file content and want to access the new content)

 use colcon build at root level (WoodFISH_sim) directory level or if you just need to build these packages -> controller : /usr/bin/colcon build --packages-select controller

+then source the newly built pkgs

+source install/setup.bash

 to launch the file :